drdaemos/xc5-docs/en/what_is_new/developer_changes_5_3_2.md

 }
 ```

-In this function you should provide `message` field inside `touchData` array, this field will be used to update progress message label.
+In this function, you should provide the `message` field within the `touchData` array; this field will be used to update the progress message label.

-To ease the creation of event-based tasks, `XLite\Logic\AGenerator` and `XLite\Logic\ARepoStep` classes were introduced.
-This class contains the common logic of iterating over entities and performing some actions with them.
-If you have some existing logic, based on Generator pattern, or want to do a new one, you should extend from these classes.
+To facilitate the creation of event-based tasks, the classes `XLite\Logic\AGenerator` and `XLite\Logic\ARepoStep` were introduced.
+These classes contain the common logic of iterating over entities and performing actions with them.
+If you have some existing logic based on Generator pattern, or want to do a new one, you should extend from these classes.

 ## File integrity checker

 A new tool is available for the developers and the watchful merchants - it is called "Integrity check".
-This tool can be run to compare the file checksums of the existing X-Cart core and modules with the version, stored in the X-Cart Marketplace.
-You have to activate an X-Cart license key to be able to use this tool, otherwise Marketplace won't provide any checksums.
+This tool can be run to compare the file checksums of the existing X-Cart core and modules with the version stored in the X-Cart Marketplace.
+You have to activate an X-Cart license key to be able to use this tool, otherwise the Marketplace won't provide any checksums.

-You can find integrity checker at the "Tools" -> "Integrity check" section at the admin zone:
+You can find the integrity checker in the "Tools" -> "Integrity check" section at the Admin area:

 ![]({{site.baseurl}}/attachments/ref_developer532/file_integrity_1.png)

-After running a check you will see a screen with the list of added\modified\deleted files, grouped by module:
+After running a check, you will see a screen with the list of added\modified\deleted files grouped by the module:

 ![]({{site.baseurl}}/attachments/ref_developer532/file_integrity_2.png)

-You can use this information to determine files that will be overwritten by upgrade, or some suspiciously changed files.
+You can use this information to determine which files will be overwritten by an upgrade, or to detect suspiciously modified files.

 ## Home page layout type selector

-Starting with 5.3.2, X-Cart store can have different layout type for the homepage and any other page.
-Right now only **Standard** skin, its **Color Schemes** and the beautiful **Crisp White** skin utilize this ability, but you can easily upgrade your skin with changing its definition class (Main.php) like this:
+Starting with 5.3.2, an X-Cart store can have a different layout type for the homepage and any other page.
+Right now, only the **Standard** skin, including all its **Color Schemes**, and the beautiful **Crisp White** skin support this feature; however, any skin can be easily adapted by changing its definition class (Main.php) like this:

 ```php
 /**